weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 - There is no assumption about the remaining 5% of users, implicitly tolerating that they will experience higher latencies than 20ms.

-The higher the percentile chosen (e.g. p99 over p95) the "safer" the quoted latency becomes.
-We have thus chosen to use p99-latencies instead of p95-latencies in our measurements.
+The higher the percentile chosen (e.g., p99 over p95), the "safer" the quoted latency becomes.
+We have thus decided to use p99-latencies instead of p95-latencies in our measurements.

 ## What happens if I run with fewer or more CPU cores than on the example test machine?

 The benchmark outlines a QPS per core measurement.
 This can help you make a rough estimation of how the throughput would vary on smaller or larger machines.
-If you do not need the stated throughput you can run with fewer CPU cores.
-If you need more throughput you can run with more CPU cores.
+If you do not need the stated throughput, you can run with fewer CPU cores.
+If you need more throughput, you can run with more CPU cores.

-Please note that - because of synchronization mechanisms, disk, and memory bottlenecks - there is a point of diminishing returns with adding more CPUs.
-Beyond that point, you can scale horizontally instead of vertically.
-Horizontal scaling with replication will be available in Weaviate soon.
+Please note that there is a point of diminishing returns with adding more CPUs because of synchronization mechanisms, disk, and memory bottlenecks.​ ​Beyond that point, you can scale horizontally instead of vertically.
+Horizontal scaling with replication will be ​[​available in Weaviate soon​](../architecture/roadmap.html)​.

 ## What are ef, efConstruction, and maxConnections?